Life Insurance FAQs

 Insurability is a measure of how suitable the prospective insured is for coverage.
 Insurability is based on your overall health and the presence of any diseases or other health conditions.

 To take out a Life Insurance policy on you, the prospective policyholder must have an insurable interest in your life.
-Those with insurable interest usually include family members, but can also, in some cases, include employers, business partners, certain organizations, and even major creditors.
+Those with insurable interests usually include family members but can also, in some cases, include employers, business partners, certain organizations, and even major creditors.

-No. As the policyholder on your own life, you can name any beneficiaries you want.
+No. As the policyholder in your own life, you can name any beneficiaries you want.

 Once your policy reaches “fully paid up” status, you want need to pay any further premiums, but will nonetheless receive coverage for the rest of your life—unless you withdraw money on the policy.